dimitriskr/cloud-db/README.md

 Check the [Install file](docs/INSTALL.md) for more information

 ## Warning
 There's a bug in sorting the students.
-The grades are saved as string and proper sorting cannot take place.
-ShareDB uses JSON0 OT Type which has limited
+The grades are saved as strings instead of numbers and proper sorting cannot take place.
+ShareDB uses JSON0 OT Type which has limited functionalities in regards to numbers